 Thickness fields are useful to identify the thermal character of the system (Seluchi et al. 2003) and also to recognize the area with stronger gradient associated with the location of a quasi-stationary front.
 Both are reasonably well captured by the simulation.
-The northward progression of the front by February 7th (Figure 3, lower panel) is accompanied by a retreat of the low pressure system from northwestern Argentina towards the area where it is maintained as the Chaco-low.
-This modification characterizes the end of a NAL event (see Seluchi et al. 2003 for a discussion of the differences between one system and the other).
+The northward progression of the front by 7 February (Fig. 3, bottom panel) is accompanied by a retreat of the low pressure system from northwestern Argentina toward the area where it is maintained as the Chaco low.
+This modification characterizes the end of a NAL event [see Seluchi et al. (2003) for a discussion of the differences between one system and the other].

-The accumulated precipitation associated with the event is shown in Figure 4, which includes observations from available rain gauge network and model simulation.
+The accumulated precipitation associated with the event is shown in Fig. 4, which includes observations from available rain gauge network and model simulation.
 In general, there is good agreement, particularly regarding the area affected by heavy rain.
-Day by day inspection of simulated precipitation also denotes good agreement between observations and simulations (not shown).
-The CTRL run tends to produce light precipitation between February 3 and 4, over the area around 27°S, 60°W, where it was not observed.
+Day-by-day inspection of simulated precipitation also denotes good agreement between observations and simulations (not shown).
+The CTRL run tends to produce light precipitation between 3 and 4 February, over the area around 27°S, 60°W, where it was not observed.
 Over the SACZ region, the WRF model tends to overestimate precipitation.
+This is another manifestation of WRF systematic errors over the region of interest (Ruiz et al. 2010).

-In general, we consider that the event is well represented by the CTRL run and is useful to the extent we need to support the experimental design and the conclusions we may drive from the sensitivity studies.
+In general, we consider that the event is well represented by the CTRL run and is useful to the extent we need to support the experimental design and the conclusions we may derive from the sensitivity studies.